Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Related Work

-\textbf{Visual-Tactile Perception and Dataset} Recent works \cite{suresh2021efficient, smith20203d, wang2021elastic, wang20183d, smith2021active, chaudhury2022using} combine visual and tactile signals to deal with several 3D perception tasks other than pose tracking.
-To reconstruct the 3D shape of the specific objects, \cite{suresh2021efficient, smith20203d, wang2021elastic} utilize precise tactile signals to incrementally refine the coarse result predicted by visual signals, and \cite{wang20183d, smith2021active} design iterative strategies to actively search for optimal local area on the object surface to capture useful tactile signals.
-To estimate the pose of static objects during robot motion, \cite{chaudhury2022using} leverages visual and tactile signals alternatively in different robot states.
-To enable study on visual-tactile perception, efforts on collecting datasets consisting of both visual and tactile modalities have been made. \cite{https://doi.org/10.48550/arxiv.2209.05022} presents a visual-tactile dataset of holding poses,\cite{wang2019multimodal} introduces a visual-tactile grasp dataset.
-We present a visual-tactile in-hand object pose tracking dataset to enable future study.
+\textbf{Visual-Tactile 3D Perception and Datasets.} Tremendous efforts \cite{smith20203d, wang2021elastic, wang20183d, smith2021active, suresh2022shapemap, chaudhury2022using, yang2023tacgnn, rustler2022active, rustler2023efficient} have been made to combine visual and tactile signals to deal with several 3D perception tasks other than pose tracking.
+To reconstruct the 3D shape of the object in contact, a line of studies\cite{smith20203d, wang2021elastic, suresh2022shapemap, xu2023visual} first reconstructs a coarse object mesh by visual sensing and then refines the details with tactile information, and others\cite{wang20183d, smith2021active, rustler2022active, rustler2023efficient} further design iterative strategies to online search for a local object region with the most informative tactile signals.
+To estimate the pose of a static object from an active robot movement, a multi-stage method\cite{chaudhury2022using} leverages visual and tactile sensing alternatively in different robot states.
+Various visual-tactile datasets have been collected to facilitate studies on object shape reconstruction\cite{gao2021objectfolder,gao2022objectfolder}, in-hand object pose estimation\cite{dikhale2022visuotactile,tu2023posefusion}, and object grasping\cite{zhang2021partial,https://doi.org/10.48550/arxiv.2209.05022}.
+We present the first real-world visual-tactile dataset supporting researches on object pose tracking.

-\textbf{Object Pose Estimation and Tracking via Tactile Feedback} To tackle the issue of low visual data quality, previous works have explored object pose estimation and tracking via tactile feedback, but limited to instance-level 6D pose tracking with a major focus on static grasps.
-Most of these works use tactile sensors to extract local geometry information around the contact area.
-For example, \cite{alvarez2019visual} fuses tactile-based pose estimates using a Particle Filter with visual pose estimates from optical flow with a Kalman Filter to estimate 6D poses. \cite{izatt2017tracking} fuses visual point cloud acquired from a depth sensor with tactile point cloud reconstructed from GelSight images to perform pose tracking. \cite{dikhale2022visuotactile} proposes a pixel-wise dense fusion network to fuse visual and tactile data for 6D pose estimation.

-In this work, we utilize tactile signals to boost generalizable 6D pose tracking of an in-hand object during robot manipulation to compensate the incomplete and noisy visual data.
-We demonstrate the benefit of kinematic cues from tactile sensor to various vision-only methods.